Ground Gas Protection Birmingham

 Sites with a history of heavy industrial use, landfills, or spillage of petrol, oil, or solvents can produce dangerous gases such methane and carbon dioxide.

 Each of the gases and vapours mentioned above have different properties.
 Some are asphyxiating, flammable and potentially explosive.
 Others can be toxic and, over many decades, can cause cancer.
-Some can chemically interact with concrete and other plastic building materials, affecting its structural integrity.
+They can also react chemically with concrete and plastic building materials, which could affect the structural integrity of the buildings.
 They can be found in buildings and other structures above and below ground.

 These are the different types of gases